 Hannah Bontrager is Ballet Fantastique's Executive Director and also serves as Co-Choreographer Producer and as a dancer in the Company.
-Hannah graduated at the top of her class (summa cum laude and phi beta kappa in 2007 from the Robert D. Clark Honors College of the University of Oregon where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Arts Administration, as well as the American Association of University Women Award, the Dance Achievement Award, and the Dean's Award for Service, and was the invited graduation speaker.
+Hannah graduated at the top of her class (summa cum laude and phi beta kappa) in 2007 from the Robert D. Clark Honors College of the University of Oregon where, as a full scholarship student, she earned concurrent degrees in Dance and English Literature and a minor in Arts Administration, as well as the American Association of University Women Award, the Dance Achievement Award, and the Dean's Award for Service, and was the invited Honors College graduation speaker.
 Under Hannah’s leadership, Ballet Fantastique has earned touring invitations on behalf of Ballet Fantastique nationally and internationally; grant awards from major foundations; and hundreds of thousands of dollars in cash and in-kind corporate and individual support.
 She has overseen both strategic and stunning organizational growth at rates of 25-30% growth per year for each of the past five seasons.
 Hannah also has extensive experience in print and web design, event planning, media relations, and oversees Ballet Fantastique’s thriving internship program.
 Hannah has given professional presentations on behalf of Ballet Fantastique for many organizations, was an invited panel speaker for DanceAbility International's film screening of Afternoon of a Faun: Tanaquil Le Clercq, and has been a featured speaker for the Robert D. Clark Honors College "Bodies & Artifacts" colloquium under Dr. Joseph Fracchia.
 Hannah is listed among the international Who’s Who Among Executives and Professionals, a Comcast Newsmaker, and received the 20 under 40 award in 2017.
 Hannah also leads a number of educational initiatives for Ballet Fantastique, including Passport to Dance and The EXPERIENCE DANCE!
 Project, which have brought innovative dance experiences to thousands of schoolchildren across Oregon.